This post may contain affiliate links. Please read my disclaimer for more info.

 It scores consumers by giving them a number between 300 and 900.
 As you may already know, the higher the number the better!
 If you have a low number, it’s basically telling lenders that they don’t have much confidence in you paying your bills or debts on time.

-Here’s Equifax’s credit score range by Canadian population percentage that’s pretty interest.
+Here’s Equifax’s credit score range by Canadian population percentage that’s pretty interesting.

 And here’s TransUnion’s credit score range.